Tracks-7-21 -- Model Railroading Newsletter

 Wireless audio adapters can be attached to your speaker system so that your smartphone or computer doesn't have to be tethered to your sound system.

 There are various kinds of sound systems available for you to consider when thinking about adding sound effects to your train layout…

 Many, if not most, locomotive manufacturers produce locomotives with sound units already included.
 They can produce exhaust sounds, chuff, whistles, horns, etc. This is the easiest way to get sound effects on your layout – just purchase a locomotive that already has a sound unit on board.

 However, if you’re like me, you already have some older locomotives that don’t have sound that you don’t really want to put up on the shelf yet.

 If you want to install a sound unit in your analog loco, tender or railcar, you can get one from Soundtraxx for DC (analog) operation only.
 The circuit board contains the sounds so you don’t have to record anything.
 The sound effects on many of these units will change according to the amount of current used by the loco.
 Some can be controlled by a remote power unit, or set off by a magnetic reed switch on the loco that is turned on when the loco runs over a magnet in the track bed.
 However, these devices are not readily available these days and have largely been replaced by DCC sound decoders, although you can still find them occasionally on eBay.

 Another type of analog system is to have a sound unit located at the control panel and use the track rails as “wires” to send the filtered audio impulse to a speaker on board the loco or hidden within a building.

 You could also use an FM broadcast from a unit on the control panel, use the rails as antennae to get the signal to the rails under the loco.
 The signal then jumps to the receiver and speaker mounted in the loco.
-Tiny receiver and speaker units for this purpose can still be found on Ebay.
+Tiny receiver and speaker units for this purpose can sometimes be found on eBay.

 Commercially Available Trackside Sound Systems